 If you have had to undergo treatment for prostate cancer or an enlarged prostate, you are probably wondering if you’ll ever regain full sexual function.
-At Trident Health Group our providers are compassionate provide our revolutionary Acoustic Wave Therapy Protocol for men suffering from erectile dysfunction as a result of prostate cancer treatments.
+At Trident Health Group we are compassionate about providing our revolutionary Acoustic Wave Therapy Protocol for men suffering from erectile dysfunction as a result of prostate cancer treatments.
 To learn more about how Trident Health Group can help you, call now or book your appointment online today.

 Prostate & Erectile Dysfunction Q & A

 Your prostate is between your penis and bladder and is about the size of a quarter.

 Though small, your prostate plays a very important role in reproduction.
 It’s accountable for producing seminal fluid, which mixes with semen and helps sperm move and fertilize eggs.